Best Debugging Tools Shortlist

 Cons:

-- The interface might be overwhelming for beginners due to the amount of data provided
+- The interface can be complex for beginners

 Flipboard FLEX is a robust debugging tool explicitly tailored for iOS applications.
 Its strength lies in its extensive in-app utility toolset, cementing its position as the best for iOS app debugging with an integrated utility toolset.